xinixke/autodartsbot/README.md

 - Only 1 bot per game.
 If you add multiple, only the first will be a bot.
 - Bot throws can't be undone, otherwise he'll freak out.
 So if you need to adjust your throw, do it before taking out your darts.
 - Bot logic is local.
 When communication with the server is disrupted, the local scores and the server scores won't match and bot shuts down.
+- As said in the intro, the bot messes up your accuracy stats.
 - Probably a lot more.
 Feel free to let me know when you encounter bugs.